What’s the best postpartum girdle?

 Pin For Later

 Pros: Comfortable, adjustable sizing, antibacterial fabric, very supportive

 Cons: Expensive, bulky

 Let’s begin with the best rated Mamaway Postpartum Belly Band.
 The belt is made up of two parts which offer triple compression to target areas.
-Basically it will offer you the support you need whilst being comfortable to wear.
-The fabric is really soft and won’t did in making it very easy to wear.
+It will offer you the support you need while being comfortable to wear.
+The fabric is soft and won’t did in making it very easy to wear.
 All mom get postpartum sweating but the bamboo fabric will all air to flow and minimize smells or bacteria growth.

 2. Wink Original Postnatal Abdominal Girdle

 Pros: Comfortable, great for C-section, discreet, very supportive, adjustable

 Cons: Expensive, sizing runs small

 The Wink Original is a true old style pull on girdle with medical grade compression.
 This style is perfect for women who have had a C-section as it will protect your wound.
 The adjustable sides allow you to minimize the size of the girdle as you recover.
 It also has an adjustable crotch making it easier for you to go to the toilet.
 A great feature if you plan to wear your postpartum girdle as often as possible.
 Petite torsos can also shorten the length to make it sit comfortably.
 We love that this girdle is discreet and will go unnoticed under even tight-fitting clothing.

 Cons: Only suitable up to a size 14